Invitation Homes

 Invitation Homes Inc. is a public company traded on the New York Stock Exchange.
 It is headquartered in the Comerica Bank Tower in Dallas, Texas.
-Dallas B. Tanner serves as chief executive officer.
+Dallas B. Tanner is chief executive officer.
 As of 2017, the company was reportedly the largest owner of single-family rental homes in the United States.
-As of September 2020, the company owned about 80,000 rental homes in 16 markets.
+As of July 2024, the company owned about 84,000 rental homes in 16 markets.
+Seventeen percent of their rental income is from California.

 History

 2005–2012: Background and formation

 In 2005, entrepreneur Dallas Tanner and several others formed the housing and apartment investment company Treehouse Group in Arizona.
 Between 2010 and 2011, it bought 1,000 distressed houses in Phoenix, Arizona, a city heavily impacted by foreclosures caused by the subprime mortgage crisis and one of the first areas where private equity investor purchases of homes for rent took place after the Great Recession.

 In 2011, Treehouse merged with the Dallas-based property management firm Riverstone Residential.
 The company was acquired by Blackstone Inc in the spring of 2012, forming Invitation Homes, with Blackstone giving Treehouse and Residential more capital to expand the business.